Position: Quantum Kernel Machines Should Move Beyond Scalar-Valued Kernels to Realize Their Potential: Kernels from Classical to Quantum

 Quantum machine learning is a relatively recent field of research~\citep{biamonte2017quantum,ciliberto2018quantum,dunjko2018machine}.
 This research field is largely driven by the desire to develop artificial intelligence that uses quantum technologies to improve the speed and performance of learning algorithms.
 There is also interest in investigating the use of machine learning for tackling quantum computing and quantum information problems.
 The field is evolving rapidly, but many open questions remain and should be addressed to better understand how quantum computers may outperform classical computers on machine learning tasks.

-This paper identifies potential effective interactions between the fields of quantum computing and kernel machines and lays the ground towards a deeper understanding of what kernel-based learning algorithms look like in a quantum world.
-Note that we focus here on quantum machine learning with classical data (or classical representation of data) but the ideas presented in this paper could be extended to quantum data.
+This paper identifies potential effective interactions between the fields of quantum computing and kernel machines and lays the ground towards a deeper understanding of what kernel-based learning looks like in a quantum world.

-\subsection{Classical kernel methods}
+\subsection{Classical Kernel Methods}